Kuromay5577/Eye-Exercise/README.md

 # Eye-Exercise
 creates two eyes in the webpage. the eyes follow the mouse.
 This exercise uses HTML, Java Script, and CSS.

+how to run: moves mouth around eyes.  eyes follow the mouse.

 Copyright 2022 COPYRIGHT May Rogers